Alan-Cha/multiple-endpoints-article/README.md

 --set groups.routeguide.specs.iter8.values.runner=job
 ```

-The biggest difference between this configuration and the configuration from the HTTP tutorial is the `grpc` task, which has replaced the `http` task.
-In this example, we specify one group name `routeguide` (`groups.routeguide`)
+The biggest difference between this configuration and the one from the HTTP tutorial is the `grpc` task, which has replaced the `http` task.

 In this tutorial, there is only one group named `routeguide` (`groups.routeguide`), and within that group, there is the trigger object definition (`groups.routeguide.trigger...`) and a single experiment spec named `iter8` (`groups.routeguide.specs.iter8...`).

 The trigger object definition is a combination of the name, namespace, and the group-version-resource (GVR) metadata of the trigger object, in this case `routeguide`, `default`, and GVR `apps`, `deployments`, and `v1`, respectively.

 The experiment is a gRPC SLO validation test on the `routeguide` service that is described in greater detail [here](https://iter8.tools/0.13/tutorials/load-test-grpc/).
 This Iter8 experiment is composed of three tasks, `ready`, `grpc`, and `assess`.
 The `ready` task will ensure that the `routeguide` deployment and service are running.
 The `grpc` task will generate load for the specified endpoints, `getFeature` and `listFeatures`, and collect latency and error-related metrics.
-In addition, thanks to the `warmup` parameter, the `grpc` task will only begin to send load after five seconds to ensure that the application has had enough time to run fully functionally.
+In addition, thanks to the `warmup` parameter, the `grpc` task will only begin to send load after 50 initial requests to ensure that the application has had enough time to run fully functionally.
 Lastly, the `assess` task will ensure that the error count is 0 for both endpoints and the mean latency is less than 50 and 100 milliseconds for `getFeature` and `listFeatures`, respectively.
-In addition, the runner is set to job as this will be a [single-loop experiment](https://iter8.tools/0.11/getting-started/concepts/#iter8-experiment).
+In addition, the runner is set to job as this will be a [single-loop experiment](https://iter8.tools/0.13/getting-started/concepts/#iter8-experiment).

 ### Observe experiment